Metaboverse/Metaboverse/README.md

 - cell systems or better
   - cell metabolism if OA

-metabonet-analyze v2.0
+metaboverse v2.0
 - Rehash curator to allow for full model curation with proper format and info
 - cycle through each process and
 - try to deliver by time of bioRxiv?